Art Giroux

 Arthur Joseph Giroux (June 6, 1908 – June 5, 1982) was a Canadian professional ice hockey right winger who played three seasons in the National Hockey League for the Montreal Canadiens, Detroit Red Wings and Boston Bruins between 1932 and 1936.
-Giroux was included on Detroit's 1936 team picture, but left off the Stanley Cup.
-He spent most of the season in the minors, and did not play in the NHL during the playoffs.
+Giroux was included in Detroit's 1936 team picture, but left off the Stanley Cup.
+He spent most of the season in the minors and did not play in the NHL during the playoffs.
 Giroux also played several seasons in various minor leagues during his career, which lasted from 1926 to 1945.